SchynsLab/medusa/README.md

 # GMFX
-An Python implementation of a Generative Model of Facial eXpressions, leveraging a deep learning-based single-image 3D reconstruction model ([DECA](https://deca.is.tue.mpg.de/)).
+A Python implementation of a Generative Model of Facial eXpressions, leveraging a deep learning-based single-image 3D reconstruction model ([DECA](https://deca.is.tue.mpg.de/)).

 ## Installation